dalehamel/mctop-tool-example/docs/00400-usdt-prototype-mcsnoop.md

 # bpftrace script for mcsnoop

-With a basic test lab now set up, I could now look into how I might get cleaner data out of the other dtrace probes.
+With a basic test lab now set up to try out USDT probes on memcached, I could now look into how I might get cleaner data out of the other dtrace probes.

-Looking again at the dtrace file, I saw that all of the commands had dtrace probes defined
+From the dtrace file, I saw that all of the commands memcached supports had dtrace probes defined:

 ```{.c include=src/memcached/memcached_dtrace.d startLine=205 endLine=214}
 ```

-`command__set` probe negates the need to parse this, and all of the other commands have dtrace probes.
+This `command__set` probe negates the need to parse this the command string, and it looks like all of the other commands also have dtrace probes.

-In the memcached source, I could see where these probse were being invoked.
+In the memcached source, I could see where these probes were being invoked.
 Earlier when the dtrace header was defined, the macros that in the source here were used to add the dtrace probepoints to the source.

 ```{.c include=src/memcached/memcached.c startLine=1358 endLine=1386}
 ```